Classified transmission · Level ∞ clearance

 Are you ready to uncover the truth?

 Are you ready to join the revolution?
-Drop your email and we'll send you an update the moment there's an update on the fake sky.
-No spam — just dispatches from above.
+Drop your email and we'll send word the moment Big Sky slips up.
+No spam, just dispatches from above.